troglodyte/NodePlayground/README.md

-## A playground for messing around with Node, React, AWS, and some Pubssub interactions
+## A playground for messing around with Node, React, AWS, and some PubSub interactions